cagaananhans-dotcom/Caga-anan_HansUriel_ShoppingCartActivity/README.md

 • “How do I prevent users from entering negative or zero values in C#?”

     – For adding conditional checks to apply valid input.

+• "Explain how separation of files when classes work in C#.
+Make it beginner-friendly."

+    - Used it as a guide for addressing my problem with classes being in the same source code.